DamnWidget/anaconda/README.md

 Supported platforms
 -------------------

 Anaconda has been tested in Linux, Windows and Mac OS X with possitive results.
-I don't have any option to test the plugin in Mac OS X so I depend completely on the community for this task.
+I don't have any way to test the plugin in Mac OS X so I depend completely on the community for this task.
 Several users tested the plugin in Mac OS X with really possitive feedback.

 The status of the plugin in the different platforms is: